-If water is your thing, Cambridge has definitely got plenty to offer, from small streams to rivers, reservoirs and reserves, you will find something that suits you.
+If being by water is your thing then Cambridge has definitely got plenty to offer.
+From small streams to rivers, and from reservoirs to reserves, you will find something that suits you.
 The first one we have mentioned in our list is Barnwell East.
 This was declared a Local Reserve in 1992 and since has been managed in partnership with the City Greenways Project.
 This reserve has a circular path that traces the perimeter and provides an excellent walk at any time of year.
-Some highlights include the Bee Orchid in early summer and the changes of wildlife throughout the year.
+Some highlights include the Bee Orchid in early summer as well as the changes of wildlife throughout the year.
 Next is Cherry Hinton Brook which flows through the eastern suburbs of Cambridge to the River Cam.
-There is a snake-like path which follows the brook, providing great views of the water and scenery, and is home to some brilliant wildlife including ducks, swans and geese.
-The Brook is kept to a high standard thanks to the FCHB whom organises regular littler picks in early Spring and late Summer/Autumn, to keep the route clean and attractive for all.
-It is the perfect path for you and your family to amble all the way from Cherry Hinton, past the north east edge of Cherry Hinton Hall, to the river cam.
+There is a snake-like path which follows the brook, providing great views of the water and scenery.
+What’s more it is home to some brilliant wildlife including ducks, swans and geese.
+The Brook is also kept to a high standard thanks to the FCHB, whom organises regular littler picks in early Spring and late Summer/Autumn.
+This makes sure that the route is kept clean and attractive for all.
+It is the perfect path for you and your family to amble along all the way from Cherry Hinton, past the north east edge of Cherry Hinton Hall, to the River Cam.
 The grounds of the hall itself boast two children’s paddling pools and is a wonderful place for families to stop off and cool down on those sunny summer days.

 The landscape of Stourbridge Common and Ditton Meadows follows the River Cam from Chesterton to Fen Ditton.
-On this stretch of the river you will see the rowers practising for their up coming events, with their training coaches following their pace on bikes along the river path.
-The open space is very popular with locals especially families and dog walkers who uses the green to go on leisurely walks along the river, feed the ducks and play around in the fields.
+On this stretch of the river you will see some of the rowers practising for their up coming events, with their training coaches along side them on their bikes on the river path.
+The open space is very popular with locals; especially families and dog walkers, who use the green to go on leisurely walks along the river, feed the ducks and play around in the fields.
 It is also favoured by runners who can achieve over 6km in just one lap of these unkept but much loved meadows.

 The heritage-listed Botanic Gardens were designed for year-round interest.
 There is over 8,000 plant species as well as a wonderful range of gardens and plantings to enjoy.
 It is a beautiful space for tourists and locals, and covers over 40 acres.
 Being part of Cambridge University it has great scientific value and is also highly rated by gardening enthusiasts.
 The latest addition to the Garden is the Rising Path, built to create a fresh perspective on the Garden’s historic Systematic Beds.
 You can have a tour of the gardens, which will provide some of the background history and development of this stunning space.
 Some tours are even free (seasonal highlights tour) and pre-booking in not required, it is based on a first-come first-served basis.
 The entry fee to the gardens range from £5 – £6, so is accessible to most and is definitely one place to visit if coming to Cambridge for a day or two.